Skip to main content

 MediaSmartOnline: Mapping the current EU landscape of media literacy initiatives

-To build the foundations of the campaigning activities, an analysis of the current media literacy initiatives was carried out by and with the Media & Learning Association (MLA).
+To build the foundations of the campaigning activities, an analysis of the current media literacy initiatives was carried out in cooperation with the Media & Learning Association (MLA).
 The main objective of the mapping exercise was to provide a preliminary mapping of media literacy activities and actions in Europe, by summarising current important activities, key organisations and driving factors.

 MediaSmartOnline